Mikayel Nalbandian: Soviet period

 Soviet Armenian critics elevated Nalbandian to the status of a visionary for his left-wing and anti-clerical views.
 Daronian called him the founder of Armenian realism and criticism.
 Soviet Armenian philologist Aram Inchikian called him "the greatest figure of Armenian social thought of the pre-Marxist period and the precursor of social democracy in our reality."
 Historian H. Aslanian described him as a "militant materialist, the greatest figure in pre-Marxist materialist thought in Armenian reality, and irreconcilable enemy of all idealistic, reactionary views."
-Ashot Hovhannisian, an early Armenian Marxist and the first Education Minister of Soviet Armenia (1920–21), wrote a two volume book entitled Nalbandian and his time («Նալբանդյանը և նրա ժամանակը», 1955–56).
-In 1979 a scientific conference on Nalbandian's 150th anniversary was held at the Armenian Academy of Sciences.
+Nalbandian was also among the revolutionary writers praised by Anastas Mikoyan in his speech in Yerevan of March 1954, beginning the Khrushchev Thaw in Soviet Armenia.
+Ashot Hovhannisian, an early Armenian Marxist and the first Education Minister of Soviet Armenia (1920–21), wrote a two volume book entitled Nalbandian and his time (Նալբանդյանը և նրա ժամանակը, 1955–56).
+In 1979, a scientific conference on Nalbandian's 150th anniversary was held at the Armenian Academy of Sciences.

 In 1921, in the first year of Soviet rule, one of the central streets of Yerevan was renamed after Nalbandian.
 The Soviet Armenian government decreed in 1922 to erect a statue of Nalbandian, along with Abovian, Vahan Terian, Gabriel Sundukian and Bolshevik and Communist figures in Yerevan.
 A 4.5 m bronze statue of Nalbandian was eventually unveiled in 1965.
 A public school in Yerevan was renamed in his honor in 1941.
 In 1949 the Pedagogical Institute of Leninakan (current Gyumri) was renamed after Nalbandian.
 In 1950 a village known as Shahriar was renamed Nalbandian in his honor.
 In Rostov-on-Don, a street has been named for Nalbandian.